chaserhkj/bootc-live/README.md

 - All SELinux labels set on the in-memory file tree before policies are loaded will be lost, resulting in a total break down of any SELinux system.
 Just disabling it would save a lot of work.
 - Some distribution may carry default system services that assume the system is running on a disk-backed storage. e.g. `bootloader-update.service` in fedora

-See [Containerfile.live](Containerfile.live) for an example of live-bootable fedora bootc image.
+See [Containerfile](Containerfile) for an example of live-bootable fedora bootc image.

 ### Notes on Fedora CoreOS (FCOS) Images